guyrandalf/taskmanagerweb-cloud/README.md

 ## Overview

 As a software engineer, I’m documenting my development process to build scalable web applications.
-I created a task management web dashboard where users can log in/out with session checks in local storage, view and complete tasks also from local shorage with strike-through indicators and toast alerts, and add new tasks, all with a responsive UI styled using custom CSS.
-My purpose is to strengthen my web development skills with NextJS 15 and prepare for future modules like Cloud Databases.
+I created a task management web dashboard where users can log in/out with session checks in cloud storage (supabase), view and complete tasks also from local shorage with strike-through indicators and toast alerts, and add new tasks, all with a responsive UI styled using custom CSS.

 ## Getting Started